hashcloak/Meson/README.md

   hashcloak/meson:master
 ```

-__Note__ You will have to wait for about 10 minutes before your node is being used in the mixnet.
+__Note:__ You will have to wait for about 10 minutes before your node is being used in the mixnet.
 It has to wait for a [new epoch](https://hashcloak.com/Meson/docs/#waiting-for-epoch).

 To run a mix node please take a look at the [docs](https://hashcloak.com/Meson/docs/#running-meson).